 Below is the chi-squared distribution for our study’s design.

 The distribution curve displays the likelihood of chi-squared values for a population where there is no relationship between uniform color and status at the population level.
-I shaded the region that corresponds to chi-square values that are greater than or equal to our study’s value (6.17).
+I shaded the region that corresponds to chi-square values greater than or equal to our study’s value (6.17).
 When the null hypothesis is correct, chi-square values fall in this area approximately 4.6% of the time, which is the p-value (0.046).
-With a significance level of 0.05, our sample data are unusual enough to warrant rejecting the null hypothesis.
+With a significance level of 0.05, our sample data are unusual enough to reject the null hypothesis.

 The sample evidence suggests that a relationship between the variables exists in the population.
 While this test doesn’t indicate red shirts have a higher chance of dying, there is something else going on with red shirts.
 Read my other post chi-squared to learn about that!